 - Do I need to be a member of the RPS to sign-up to the PRUK mentoring scheme?

-- Is there an eligibility criteria that I need to meet before signing up to this scheme?
+- Are there any eligibility criteria that I need to meet before signing up to this scheme?

 - When will I find out if my application has been accepted?

 - When/How will I meet with my mentor/mentee?

 - How much time do I need to dedicate to this?

 - I feel that the relationship is not going well, my mentor/mentee is not contributing enough time and I do not feel supported/listened to.
 What should I do?

 - I am a mentor, can I have more than one mentee?

 - As a mentee, can I have more than one mentor?